hlhendy/emails/README.md

 I would also:
 * add auth to the endpoint, as well as encrypt the api_key vs having it in plain text in the settings file.

+* use the from and to names

 * add more validation to the html being passed in.

-* implemented a second email provider (it looks like Mandrill is no longer free; Mailchip would not allow me to create an api key with my free account).
+* implement a second email provider (it looks like Mandrill is no longer free; Mailchip would not allow me to create an api key with my free account).

-* genericized the NewRequest function.
+* genericize the NewRequest function.

 ## How to Install & Run
  1. Install go (this may vary by package manager)